 Globally sourced returns, shaped to suit you

-It’s becoming increasingly important to demonstrate that end clients are receiving well-governed investment solutions.
-In order to achieve this, it’s imperative to have the ability to harness proven expertise in investing across asset classes, geographies and market conditions.
+It’s becoming increasingly important to offer well-governed investment solutions.
+To achieve this, it’s imperative to have the ability to harness proven expertise in investing across asset classes, geographies and market conditions.
 We provide customised access to a heritage of over forty years in multi-asset investing, and one of the largest dedicated teams globally.
 The result: excellent, risk-controlled investment performance, giving you confidence to focus on what really matters.

 An approach to inspire confidence

-We believe it’s our philosophy which gives us the edge in ever-changing markets.
+We believe our philosophy gives us an edge in ever-changing markets.

 For further information on the risks and risk profiles of our funds, please refer to the relevant KIID and Prospectus.

 Recessions, returns and relative value: A Q&A with Peter Fitzgerald and Ian Pizer

 The managers of the AIMS Target Return strategy explain why investors should be prepared for more turbulence in 2023.

 Multi-asset investing: The five big questions for 2023

 Sunil Krishnan looks back at 2022, and outlines what multi-asset investors should look out for in 2023.